1-8192/bu_cs_665_assignment_2_allegranzi/README.md

 be easily added or removed in the future.

 The use of interfaces makes this implementation very flexible.
 Adding a new publisher and subscriber is a matter of implementing the appropriate interface, which has a clear, simple contract.
+Adding new drivers as subscribers is also very simple using the observer pattern set up in the code; it is just a matter of calling the subscribe() method on a shop.

+In addition, the Vehicle interface makes it easier to implement new driver vehicles in the future.
+For example, a motorcycle class could implement the interface, and would then be easy to plug into a new driver instance as their vehicle.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.

 The classes I have constructed are fairly light-weight, and therefore readable and simple.
+The observer and strategy patterns I implemented are both well-documented and the interface/class relationships are easy to read and understand.
+I have also included a good amount of unit test coverag to test the implementation and provide another layer of logic documentation.

 - Describe how you have avoided duplicated code and why it is important.

+Avoiding duplicate code is very important to keep applications readable and light-weight.
+Convoluted code can also make maintenance more difficult long term, as spotting and fixing bus can be a headache.

+My use of classes and interfaces has cut down on duplicate code needed to otherwise run the application in a more hardcoded style.
+The observer pattern makes it easy to publish events for subscribers to receive, rather than having to write individual state updates for unrelated classes.
+The strategy pattern also reduced the number of very similar and basically duplicate driver classes I would have had to create.

 - If applicable, mention any design patterns you have used and explain why they were chosen.